6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Live or stuffed animals are not a good idea to pack, including corals (yes, they’re animals).

 • No hallucinogens.
-Only because it’s legal to smoke weed in your vacation destination, does not mean you can take some home.
+Only because it’s legal to smoke weed in your vacation destination, doesn’t mean you can take some home.

-• Weapons, this goes without saying, are illegal to take on a plane, even in your checked in luggage.
+• Weapons are illegal to take on a plane, even in your checked-in luggage.
 Even some knives will get you into a lot of trouble with the customs officers.
 Check the regulations at both your vacation and your home customs.

 • Alcohol, cigars, and cigarettes are limited in amount.